dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

     - "insecure" parameter has been changed to "skipCertificateValidation" as insecure is deprecated and will be removed from use in config.yaml or secret.yaml in a future release.
 Users can continue to use any one of "insecure" or "skipCertificateValidation" for now.
 The driver would return an error if both parameters are used.
     - Please note that log configuration parameters from v1.5 will no longer work in v2.0.
 Please refer to the [Dynamic Logging Configuration](../../../features/powerflex#dynamic-logging-configuration) section in Features for more information.

-6. Default logging options are set during helm install.
+6. Default logging options are set during Helm install.
 To see possible configuration options, see the [Dynamic Logging Configuration](../../../features/powerflex#dynamic-logging-configuration) section in Features.

 7. If using automated SDC deployment:
    - Check the SDC container image is the correct version for your version of PowerFlex.

 8. Copy the default values.yaml file `cd helm && cp csi-vxflexos/values.yaml myvalues.yaml`

-9. Edit the newly created values file and provide values for the following parameters `vi myvalues.yaml`:
+9. Edit the newly created values file and provide values for the following parameters in `myvalues.yaml`:

 | Parameter                | Description                                                                                                                                                                                                                                                                                                                                                                                                    | Required | Default |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- | ------- |